MaheshMoholkar/sql-data-warehouse-project/README.md

 4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

 🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:

 - SQL Development
 - Data Architect
 - Data Engineering
 - ETL Pipeline Developer
 - Data Modeling
 - Data Analytics

 ---

 ## 🛠️ Important Links & Tools:

 Everything is for Free!

 - **[Datasets](datasets/):** Access to the project dataset (csv files).
-- **[SQL Server Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads):** Lightweight server for hosting your SQL database.
+- **[SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads):** Microsoft SQL Server for hosting your SQL database.
-- **[SQL Server Management Studio (SSMS)](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16):** GUI for managing and interacting with databases.
 - **[Git Repository](https://github.com/):** Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently.
 - **[DrawIO](https://www.drawio.com/):** Design data architecture, models, flows, and diagrams.